 Using a capital T in front of the time in datetime will tell search engines that the characters that follow indicate time - as in the below example:

 How Many Pages Do I Need To Markup?

 It's important to try and mark up as many pages as you possibly can to get the most value.
 If you're pressed for time or resources, you can look at the primary pages in your site's hierarchy and deal with those before any of the sub-pages or secondary pages.
 If you do find that it goes quicker than expected, then deal with the sub-pages too.

 You can test the work you've done with Google's Structured Data Testing Tool to verify whether or not it is correct.

 It's quite straightforward if you have that understanding of HTML.
 If not, get someone in the know to help you.
 It seems a lot more complicated than it is, but once you understand how the code works together you'll notice that it's simply a case of using exact information from a library of resources.
 And it will become more familiar over time.
+Here's a great Schema Audit to help you out.
 Good luck and let us know if you come right.